 - No interleaving in time, resulting in low latency, fast synchronization and quick recovery from fades.

 - 44.1 or 48kHz sample rate sound card compatible

-- Cross platform, runs on Linux, Windows, MacOS, BSD, and a Java version runs on Android.
+- Cross platform, runs on Linux and Windows.

 - Open source, patent free Codec and Modem that anyone can experiment with and modify

-- Waterfall, spectrum, scatter and audio oscilliscope displays.
+- Waterfall, spectrum, scatter and audio oscilloscope displays.

 - Adjustable squelch